 The Eucharist is the culmination of the three Sacraments of Initiation.
 We are called to honor it as the source and summit of the Christian life.
 Children’s preparation for the first reception of the Eucharist begins in the home.
 The family has the most important role in communicating the Christian values that form the foundation for a child’s understanding of the Eucharist.
 Formal catechesis begins for students in the second grade.
 This includes instructions and regular attendance at either a Catholic grade school, CCD class, (or approved home-school catechesis), attendance at two Experience Days, and weekly Mass attendance.
 The children will learn the Our Father, Hail Mary, and Glory Be prayers during this preparation time.
 Attendance at two parent sessions is expected.
 A baptismal certificate is required of those children that were not baptized at St. Joseph the Worker Church.
 This sacrament unites us closely with with Jesus and nourishes our life in Christ received at Baptism.

-In order to receive the Sacrament of Confirmation, a person must be Baptized and has completed the 6th grade, according to Diocesan policy.
+In order to receive the Sacrament of Confirmation, a person must be Baptized and have completed the 6th grade.
 Unlike in recent years, confirmation will be every two years in the fall (2020, 22, 24, etc.).
 It will primarily be for 7th and 8th graders, but also for those who are Catholic but still need Confirmation.
 Announcements will be made in the bulletin, on the website, at Mass, and at the schools when Confirmation preparation is approaching.
 It is of high importance that we get the sponsor information as quickly as possible.
 It’s never too early to start looking for your sponsor.
 See the section on Baptism for the requirements to be a sponsor*.
 The Confirmation candidate must fully participate in the Confirmation sessions and at the Sunday Liturgy.
 Regular attendance at CCD, or St. Joseph the Worker Grade School, or Madonna High School, or an approved home-school program is expected.
 Arrangements can be made according to the circumstances.
 Please call the D.R.E. at the rectory for information.